mrakgr/The-Spiral-Language/readme.md

 The library takes the type of the floating point number it is operating on as its first argument.
 This is generally used to convert literals to `float32` values at compile time and such since Spiral does not allow implicit conversions. `zero`, `one`, `two` and `infinity` are just some constants set up for convenience.

-`Struct.map` is just the `toa_map` from the Tensor chapter.
+`Struct.map` is just the `toa_map` from the tensor chapter.
 Since functions that iterate over arbitrary types are so often used in Spiral, they have their own `Struct` module now.

 `dr` takes in context and the primal and creates a dual with the adjoint set to zero.